Skip to Content

 When is the Palio di Siena?

-The main horse races of the Palio di Siena 2024 are on July 2 and August 16.
+The main horse races of the Palio di Siena 2024 were originally scheduled for July 2 and August 16, however both races were delayed one day due to inclement weather.

 Do you need a ticket for Palio di Siena?